Vikash2K21/devTinder/src/homework.md

  - DATA SAnitizing  Add ApI validation for each field -Install validator
  -Explore validator library function and use validator func for password , email,

+ -Validate data is signup api
+ -Install bcrypt package
+ -create passwordHash using bcrypt.hash and save the user is encrypted password